 What mistakes are we talking about?
 For one, certain people attempting to desecrate the memory of particular men who strove to create and establish the United States of America.
 They do this by examining these men’s lives under a microscope and only illuminating their flaws and fail to take the whole individual.
 Here are a few examples:

 George Washington.
 This man owned slaves.
 For some people today, the mere fact that Washington owned slaves makes him the devil incarnate.
-I will try to refute the hypocrisy of a man fighting for liberty yet participating in slavery.
+I will not try to refute the hypocrisy of a man fighting for liberty yet participating in slavery.
 Yet, do we condemn his memory and the many contributions he made to the founding of this nation for his mistakes?
 This same man, had enough integrity to walk away from the presidency after two terms.

 To further illuminate the subject, consider that Abraham Lincoln issued this statement in a debate with his opponent Stephan Douglas, at Charleston, Illinois, on September 18, 1858, “I will say then that I am not, nor ever have been, in favor of bringing about in any way the social and political equality of the white and black races.”(1) President Lincoln, the man who “freed the slaves,” did not believe in racial equality.
 Does this negate the efforts he made to end the institution of slavery in the United States?

 Let’s turn to another hero: Martin Luther King Jr., was an alleged womanizer.(2) Don’t believe me?
 Please see the links at the end of this post and read for yourself.
 Even if he did have extramarital affairs, do we condemn the memory of such a hero in the black community and to the civil rights movement for his possible infidelity?
 If so, then we must also condemn Franklin D Roosevelt, John F. Kennedy, and many more men who helped build and lead this country, yet who failed in their marital vows.